PaoloCannistraro/SFCC_MandrakeShop/README.md

 Objective:

-Using a service, we will import our products, which are going to be selled. in order to create presets of balanced bundles.
+Using a service, we will update our products prices.
-This will help our consumers to find the right configuration for them.
+In order to help our consumers to find the right configuration for them, we will create presets of balanced bundles.

 To-do: